 What’s in this White Paper?

 This white paper highlights the factors you should evaluate when choosing a charting component for your software product:

-- What devices, browsers and platforms does your product need to support?
+- What devices, browsers, and platforms do your product need to support?

 - How easy is it to implement the component or library?

 - What chart types will you need to show the correct representation of data?